Note: Jasper is the rebranded name of Jarvis.ai

 And that’s it from this tutorial.
 Thanks for staying this long.
 If you’re not a Jarvis user and would like to subscribe — please use the link in the description below.

-The Jarvis team will give me a small commission to support the dojo at no extra cost to you.
+The Jasper team will give me a small commission to support the dojo at no extra cost to you.
 I’d really appreciate it.

 And until next time, take care.